1. What is GST?

 So, before Goods and Service Tax, the pattern of tax levy was as follows:

 Under the GST regime, the tax will be levied at every point of sale.
-In case of interstate sales, Central GST and State GST will be charged.
-Intra-state sales will be chargeable to Integrated GST.
+In case of intra-state sales, Central GST and State GST will be charged.
+Inter-state sales will be chargeable to Integrated GST.

 Now let us try to understand the definition of Goods and Service Tax – “GST is a comprehensive, multi-stage, destination-based tax that will be levied on every value addition.”

 There are multiple change-of-hands an item goes through along its supply chain: from manufacture to final sale to the consumer.